MoonTory/rate-limited-api/README.md

 ## Motivation

 This project was created to show off an ability to adhere to strict requirements, and to demonstrate skills in planning and organizing a project.
 It is not just about the implementation of the rate-limiter, but also about project organization and the use of workspaces.

+## Summary of the App

+The application is divided into two main packages, 'core' and 'client'.

+The 'core' package is the primary server, written in TypeScript, which includes a custom rate-limiter middleware.
+This middleware, leveraging Redis' MULTI/EXEC transaction functionality, ensures atomicity and concurrency between requests, effectively limiting the number of concurrent user requests to prevent server overloads.

+The rate-limiting algorithm used in this middleware is a 'fixed window' rate limiting algorithm, which is simple and efficient for most use cases.
+However, for real-world applications where more flexibility might be needed for users, it could be replaced with a 'sliding window' algorithm to provide a smoother rate limiting experience.

+If needed, this solution could be further scaled by replicating the number of Docker containers running or using Node.js `cluster` mode to add more concurrency to the server.
+Since we are using Redis transactions, atomicity would be maintained across all containers, providing a robust and scalable solution for handling high load scenarios.

+The 'client' package is a simple Node.js script that sends requests to the server, serving to test the rate-limiting functionality.

+All components of the application are containerized using Docker, allowing for quick and easy setup for development purposes using Docker Compose.
+This project structure ensures a high degree of scalability and ease of deployment, making it suitable for real-world applications beyond its original scope as a demonstration and test project.

 ## Requirements